 - An unreasonable sense of fear or anxiety

 - Withdrawal or lack of interest in social interaction

 Perhaps the most damaging form of psychological abuse is isolation.
 Social interaction is incredibly critical to the wellbeing of nursing home residents.
 When nursing home residents are wrongfully denied the opportunity to be social by staff members, the establishment could be held legally accountable.

 Contact a McAllen Psychological Abuse Lawyer Today

-The McAllen attorneys at Patino Law Firm, understand the impact of psychological abuse on nursing home residents, we and will fight to protect their dignity and rights.
+The McAllen attorneys at Patino Law Firm, understand the impact of psychological abuse on nursing home residents and will fight to protect their dignity and rights.
 If you or a loved one has been emotionally abused in a nursing home, we can help hold the responsible parties financially accountable.
-To speak with one of our lawyer today, please call 956-631-3535.
+To speak with one of our lawyers today, please call 956-631-3535.